Skip to main content

 • “Show me the configuration of the Performance Overview report”

-• “What dimensions and metrics does this report use?”
+• “What dimensions and metrics does this saved report use?”

 NameTypeRequiredDescription